adri-romsor/iterative_inference_segm/README.md

 ## TODO list
 - [x] Code fcn8 model and script to train the model
 - [x] Code DAE model and script to train the model
-- [ ] Code to perform iterative inference
+- [x] Code to perform iterative inference
+- [ ] Add possibility of having an intermediate layer as input (not only x)
+- [ ] Add training DAE training from the output of FCN8 instead of GT.
 - [ ] Experiments on CamVid
 - [ ] Experiments on PascalVOC
 - [ ] Experiments on polyps